debootdevs/deboot/docs/docs/appliance.md

 - customize the repositories and packages installed in the appliance

-- customize the users configured in the appliance
-  - hashes for passwords can be generated using `openssl passwd -6`
-  - default password for _root_ account is _deboot_.
+- customize the users configured in the appliance.
+Hashes for passwords can be generated using `openssl passwd -6`.
+Default password for _root_ account is _deboot_.

 Add files under `root/` for them to be included in the directory tree.